 Lost or destroyed receipts

-9 Where a negotiable receipt has been lost or destroyed, the Superior Court of Justice, upon application after notice to the storer by the person lawfully entitled to possession of the goods, may upon satisfactory proof of such loss or destruction order the delivery of the goods upon the giving of a bond with sufficient sureties to be approved in accordance with the practice of the court to indemnify the storer against any liability, cost or expense the storer may be under or be put to by reason of the original receipt remaining outstanding, and the storer is entitled to the costs of the application.
+9. Where a negotiable receipt has been lost or destroyed, the Ontario Court (General Division), upon application after notice to the storer by the person lawfully entitled to possession of the goods, may upon satisfactory proof of such loss or destruction order the delivery of the goods upon the giving of a bond with sufficient sureties to be approved in accordance with the practice of the court to indemnify the storer against any liability, cost or expense the storer may be under or be put to by reason of the original receipt remaining outstanding, and the storer is entitled to the costs of the application.
 R.S.O.
 1990, c.
 W.3, s.
-9; 2006, c.
-19, Sched.
-C, s.
-1 (1).
+9.

 Storer has reasonable time to determine validity of claims